SwissDataScienceCenter/renku/docs/user/provenance.rst

     }

-If you write a piece of code that takes some input data, processes it and writes some output to disk, the **lineage graph** would look something like
+If you write a piece of code that takes some input data, processes it and writes some output to disk, the **provenance graph** would look something like
 this:

 .. graphviz::